 Choose a dark or complete shade location for growing mushrooms.
 The Location you should be capable of adjusting the temperature.
-A closed cabin or unused closed corner or any dark place in indoors or even an empty kitchen cabinet will be enough for placing mushroom containers.
-Once you decide the type of mushroom, a container and growing medium and a location, then you can start growing mushrooms.
+A closed cabin or unused closed corner or any dark place indoors or even an empty kitchen cabinet will be enough for placing mushroom containers.
+Once you decide the type of mushroom, container, and growing medium and location, then you can start growing mushrooms.

 Steps for Growing Mushrooms in Containers:

-Once the container is selected, fill the container hardwood chips, chopped cereal straws, like wheat, or shredded corn cobs depending on the mushroom variety.
-There is no chlorophyll in mushrooms, which is the main substance in making leaves green and must obtain their food from the growing medium.
+Once the container is selected, fill the container with hardwood chips, chopped cereal straws, like wheat, or shredded corn cobs depending on the mushroom variety.
+There is no chlorophyll in mushrooms, which is the main substance in making leaves green, and must obtain their food from the growing medium.

 Sterilize the growing medium for Growing Mushrooms in containers:

 First, you should sterilize the growing material.
-If you are growing mushrooms from the growing material like sawdust or straw, it is compulsory to sterilize the growing medium before inserting the mushroom spawn in the growing medium.
-Sterilizing will help to kill the harmful bacteria in the material and gives you healthy edible mushroom.
+If you are growing mushrooms from a growing material like sawdust or straw, it is compulsory to sterilize the growing medium before inserting the mushroom spawn in the growing medium.
+Sterilizing will help to kill the harmful bacteria in the material and gives you healthy edible mushrooms.

-Growing materials can be sterilized by placing them in micro oven and by placing the in a heating pan.
-Damp the material with sufficient amount of water, heat till the water boils off for 2 to 3 minutes.
+Growing materials can be sterilized by placing them in a micro oven and by placing them in a heating pan.
+Damp the material with a sufficient amount of water, heat till the water boils off for 2 to 3 minutes.

-Take a shallow container, with more surface area that gives good amount of place for the more mushroom to grow.
+Take a shallow container, with more surface area that gives a good amount of place for more mushroom to grow.
 Fill the container with the growing.
-Now mix the spawn with growing medium with a sterilized utensil.
-Now place the container in a warm area at a temperature 21 C which is ideal for growing mushrooms.
+Now mix the spawn with a growing medium with a sterilized utensil.
+Now place the container in a warm area at a temperature of 21°C which is ideal for growing mushrooms.
 Place your mushroom container in any corner in your house where it receives little to no sunlight, like a basement or even a closed cabinet.
 This allows the bacteria called mushroom mycelia to permeate, this bacterium is the main source for the growth of mushrooms.

 Check the container after two weeks, check the growing medium to see whether it is colonized properly.

-If you see growing medium completely covered with white fuzz, it means the environment is proper and mushroom has started its growth.
-But sometimes it may take 2 to 4 weeks for white fuzz to appear.
+If you see a growing medium completely covered with white fuzz, it means the environment is proper and the mushroom has started its growth.
+But sometimes it may take 2 to 4 weeks for the white fuzz to appear.

 If the growing medium is colonized, then move the container into a dark and cool environment where the temperature should be around 13°C. A basement or a cabinet or drawer is best the spot in your home.

-Placing a low heat near the container, this will work as a sun.
+Placing a low heat near the container will work as a sun.
 Which helps the mushroom to grow faster and tastier.

 Check the moisture levels of the potting soil constantly.
 The soil should be moist, so sprinkling water periodically will keep the soil moist.

-Mushroom thrives well in a cooler environment, for growing quick and tasty mushroom, don’t let them temperature (21 degrees) go high.
+Mushroom thrives well in a cooler environment, for growing quick and tasty mushroom, don’t let them temperature (21°C) go high.
 Maintain a cool environment.
-Mushroom grown well, even the temperature fall below 21 C degrees.
+The mushroom has grown well, even the temperature fall below 21°C degrees.

 After 2 to 3 weeks, you can see small baby mushrooms appearing on the container.
-Maintain the constantly moist, cool and dark environment that encourages its growth.
-Mushroom should be harvested once they are completely grown.
+Maintain the constantly moist, cool, and dark environment that encourages its growth.
+Mushrooms should be harvested once they are completely grown.

 When the mushrooms appear with the caps fully from the stems, then they are ready to harvest.